 Back to Index

 Each book in the library has a unique call number.
 A call number is like an address: it identifies where the book is located in the library.
 Call numbers appear on the spine of books, bound periodicals, microfilm, and other items.
-The UCR Libraries, like many university libraries, uses the Library of Congress Classification for call numbers.
+The UCR Library uses the Library of Congress Classification for call numbers.
 This system uses a combination of letters and numbers to arrange materials by subjects, and may appear in two different formats as seen below.

 Read a call number by sections, line-by-line: